 Have you ever been to a hand rolled cigar event?
 Well I had that priveledge tonight and it was some thing to see.
-I joined the gang at Truly Cigar this evening as we experienced Hamlet hand rolling cigars.
+I joined the gang at Truly Cigar this evening as we experienced Hamlet, of Hamlet Cigars hand rolling cigars.
 No presses and definately no machines.
 This is how it was done for centuries and it was fantastic.

 I have to be honest, I had not heard of Hamlet Cigars before I found out about this event.

 Hamlet Paredes is a master blender from Cuba.
 He spent 12 years learning how to hand roll cigars, which is most frequently done in molds and with presses.
 He started in the factory where his mother got him a job when he was 17.
 She also arranged for him to have an English tutor.
 He became such a good roller that and because of he was able to speak English, Habanos sent him all over the world hand rolling cigars.